 - Three different welcome email types to get started

 - Ideas for building a three-part welcome automation series

 The welcome email: three messaging angles

-We’ve already established that anyone who signs up to receive your emails is interested in you.
+We’ve already established that anyone who signs up for newsletters through an email popup or other means is interested in you.
 It means you’ve got their attention at that moment, so the perfect time to acknowledge their interest and thank them is right after they hit submit.

 If you’re short on time, resources are limited, and/or your marketing aptitude hasn’t yet made it out of infancy, then it’s OK to implement just one automated welcome email.
 One is better than nothing.

 I’m outlining three basic approaches.
 Whichever you choose, take care to do each of the following: